williamheng89/randomTest/fromGithub.md

 I will thin use git add to stage the commit, then use git commit to make a commit.
 Lastly, I will use git push to send out the commit.

-ima try something new, just saving this edit and using git push